mockoon/mockoon.com/content/articles/api-guide-what-are-rest-api.md

 BODY
 ```

-The only mandatory part is the status code.
-As for the request, a response may or may not contain headers and a body.
+The **only mandatory part is the status code**.
+As for the request, a **response may or may not contain headers and a body**.
 Again, you probably won't see a response without headers anytime soon.

 You probably already noticed some differences between requests and responses.
 Some components are present in both, like the headers and the body.
 In the last part of our guide, we will detail all these components: the request's **method** and **URL**, the response's **status code**, the **headers**, and the **body**, present in both the request and the response.